AnouarTouati/NESEmulatorSDL/README.md

 # NESEmulatorSDL
-A Nintendo Entertainment System made for educational purposes
+A Nintendo Entertainment System Emulator made for educational purposes